Our community partnerships

 A chance for older Greek and Turkish Cypriots to share their memories of and feelings about home in Cyprus.
 Creating indoor planters for their homes and community centre in Hackney.

-South and South East Asian Communities
+East and South East Asian Communities

 With partners including New Earth Theatre, Vietnamese Family Partnership and Lewisham Council, we have produced Home Grown, a film about the gardens tended by London's Vietnamese community, and Sonic Pho, a project keeping South East Asian food traditions alive in the diaspora.